Galgamins/QWEST/README.md

 Please report it in the support channel or in the relevant channel in the community server.

-## A face part is crashing me! | Some hair/facial hair clips!
+## Some hair/facial hair clips!

-The face part is due to High Poly Head and is currently unfixable.
-The latter is a known issue and is currently being worked on.
+The clipping is due to High Poly Head and is currently unfixable.

 ## First Person animations are weird, how do I fix??